Chapter 48

 Shake of Mustang keys at Fran; then Bomber headed off.

-Swinging back around, Fran put Vicki in a longer tighter Charlie-Bluer clinch. “(Be strong,)” she hissed in Vicki’s ear. “(Be your own girl don’t let this time of your life slip through your fingers you’ll never get another one like it oh you’re such a honey Gahd I wish I’d been you—)”
+Swinging back around, Fran put Vicki in a longer tighter Charlie-Bluer clinch. “(Be strong,)” she hissed in Vicki’s ear. “(Be your own girl don’t be hooked on any guy or let this time of your life slip through your fingers you’ll never get another one like it oh you’re such a honey Gahd I wish I’d been you—)”

 HONK from the Boss.